How to set up a Slicing Pie company and save yourselves tax

 When we first started working together, tax was the last thing on our minds.
 But that quickly changed once it was time to incorporate.
 Sad face.
 Seasoned entrepreneurs tax-plan right from the start, especially when building companies they may eventually sell.
 Here’s why:

 If you want any restrictions on shares, e.g. leaver provisions, in your company startup then you have to pay up to 40%+ income tax on any gains.
-However, you can pay much less – as little as 20% CGT or even 10% if Business Asset Disposal Relief (a.k.a.
+However, you can pay much less – as little as 24% CGT or less if Business Asset Disposal Relief (a.k.a.
 Entrepreneurs’ Relief)1 applies – if you put a tax-efficient arrangement in place.

 And this applies regardless of whether you use Slicing Pie or a fixed split.